Melissa Conrad Stöppler, MD

 - Home remedies and self-care strategies can bring relief for many pregnancy symptoms.

 Symptoms of pregnancy can vary among different women.
 They may vary in quality or severity, and even the same woman may not experience the same symptoms in every pregnancy.
 Pregnancy symptoms may also be noticed or begin at different points in the pregnancy.
-Some women may experience symptoms within the first weeks of pregnancy, while others may develop symptoms later.
+Some women may experience symptoms within the first weeks of pregnancy in the first trimester, while others may develop symptoms later on in the pregnancy.
 Symptoms of early pregnancy can also be similar to symptoms experienced prior to the menstrual period, so a woman may not recognize the symptoms as related to pregnancy.

 This article describes the most common symptoms of pregnancy in its early and later stages.